ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

  * **exec** is the name of the executable.
 In this example it refers to our test.py python script.
  * **uuid** is a unique id used to identify this app.
 You can generate one for your app e.g. online with services like [this](https://www.famkruithof.net/uuid/uuidgen).
 The uuid identifies an app, so all versions of an app must use the same uuid.
-The uuid is also used to generate the apps unique directory on the TXT.
+The uuid is also used to generate the apps' unique directory on the TXT.
  * **managed** is currently unused and should be set to yes.
 This tells the launcher that the app has a Qt GUI.
 In the future this will allow the launcher to support apps using a different GUI toolkit.